betterscientificsoftware/bssw.io/CuratedContent/HPCOnlineCourses.md

 #### Publication date: September 20, 2024

 This article introduces a number of different *formal*, courses (most of which are available online) with material relevant to High Performance Computing (HPC) and Computational Science and Engineering (CSE).
-The difference between formal courses and other online training material is the quality, and organization of training resources as well as access to subject matter experts through Q&A forums or regular office hours.
-Some of the material relates to the basic skills needed to *use* HPC/CSE resources while other materials relate to advanced skills needed to develop HPC/CSE software.
-Several of the courses are free and self-paced.
+Some of the courses are free and self-paced.
-Others may involve a registration fee, provide a certificate of completion or continuing education credits and/or may be available only during specific events.
+Others may involve subscription or registration fees and may only be available during specific times or events.
+However, courses that involve such fees also offer additional benefits such as access to live subject matter experts in Q&A forums or regular office hours or offer a certificate of completion or continuing education credits.

 ### [HPC Carpentry](http://www.hpc-carpentry.org)